-Dr. Henry Drakken alleges in his complaint that Ms. Possible violated Section 12(a)(2) of the Securities Act of 1933, 15 U.S.C. § 771 by encouraging her followers to purchase OCTOCoin cryptocurrency via her February 1, 2023 post to her Y social media account.
-In response, Ms. Possible argues that Dr. Drakken has failed to allege that she is a "seller" for purposes of Section 12(a), and therefore Dr. Drakken's complaint should also be dismissed for failure to state a claim pursuant to Rule 12(b)(6).
+The SEC alleges in its complaint that Ms. Possible violated Section 12 of the Securities Act of 1933, 15 U.S.C. § 771 by encouraging her followers to purchase OCTOCoin cryptocurrency via her February 1, 2023 post to her Y social media account.
+In response, Ms. Possible argues the SEC has failed to allege that she is a "seller" for purposes of Section 12, and therefore the SEC's complaint should also be dismissed for failure to state a claim pursuant to Rule 12(b)(6).

-Section 12(a)(2) of the Securities Act prohibits "any person who . . . offers or sells a security . . . by means of a prospectus or oral communication, which includes an untrue statement of a material fact or omit[ted] to state a material fact necessary in order to make the statements, in the light of the circumstances under which they were made, not misleading . . . to the person purchasing such security from him."
+Section 12(a)(2) of the Securities Act prohibits "any person who... offers or sells a security... by means of a prospectus or oral communication, which includes an untrue statement of a material fact or omit[ted] to state a material fact necessary in order to make the statements, in the light of the circumstances under which they were made, not misleading... to the person purchasing such security from him."
 15 U.S.C. § 711(a)(2).
 The Supreme Court, in Pinter v.
 Dahl, has defined a "seller" for purposes of Section 12(a)(2) as anyone who (1) "passe[s] title, or other interest in the security, to the buyer for value" or who, (2) while not the actual owner of the security, "successfully solicits the purchase, motivated at least in part by a desire to serve his own financial interests or those of the securities owner."
 Pinter v.
 Dahl, 486 U.S. 622, 643-47 (1988).

-Here, Dr. Drakken alleges that Ms. Possible engaged in the solicitation of OCTOCoin securities through her post on her Y account and is therefore a "seller" under the second Pinter prong.
-Specifically, Dr. Drakken alleges that Ms. Possible encouraged her followers to purchase OCTOCoin securities through her Y post in advance of her cage match against OCTOCoin's CEO and founder Anderson.
-He further alleges that Ms. Possible knew before making that post that she would be receiving 1,337 OCTOCoins after the match and that Ms. Possible's Y post was motivated, at least in part, by her desire to drive up the value of the OCTOCoins she was to receive and which she intended to sell at the conclusion of the match.
+Here, the Commission alleges that Ms. Possible engaged in the solicitation of OCTOCoin securities through her post on her Y account and is therefore a "seller" under the second Pinter prong.
+Specifically, the Commission alleges that Ms. Possible encouraged her followers to purchase OCTOCoin securities through her Y post in advance of her cage match against OCTOCoin's CEO and founder Anderson.
+The Commission further alleges that Ms. Possible knew before making that post that she would be receiving 1,337 OCTOCoin after the match and that Ms. Possible's Y post was motivated, at least in part, by her desire to drive up the value of the OCTOCoin she was to receive and which she intended to sell at the conclusion of the match.